Semi-Quantum Money: Introduction

 A recent work of \cite{ACGH19} also shows a parallel repetition theorem, though their result is slightly different, and their proof techniques are completely different.

+\paragraph{Modes of Operation.} To fully grasp the implications of semi-quantum money, it is important to review how quantum money in its different flavors can be used, and the communication requirements (classical or quantum) of each mode of operation.
+In \cref{sec:modes_of_operation} we provide a detailed overview of the different flavors of quantum money and their respective communication requirements, showing the advantage of semi-quantum money: transactions with purely classical communication.

-\paragraph{Our contribution.} Our contribution is twofold: the first is semi-quantum money, both private and public: new models of quantum money that require no quantum communication, and only a classical bank.
-The main advantage of the new schemes compared to previous quantum money schemes is the following: the new schemes could be used without quantum communication infrastructure.
+\paragraph{Our contribution.} Our contribution is twofold.
+The first is semi-quantum money, both private and public: new models of quantum money that allow transactions with no quantum communication whatsoever (see \cref{fig:semi_quantum_transaction_direct,fig:semi_quantum_transaction_bank}), and only a classical bank.
+The main advantage of the new schemes compared to previous quantum money schemes is that they could be used without a quantum communication infrastructure.
 Classical communication has several interesting benefits over quantum communication.
-The most obvious one is that a classical communication infrastructure already exists; a semi-quantum money scheme -- unlike previous money schemes -- will not require quantum communication infrastructure.
+The most obvious one is that a classical communication infrastructure already exists; a semi-quantum money scheme --- unlike previous money schemes --- will not require a quantum communication infrastructure.
 Implementing such an infrastructure on a global scale will be expensive and challenging, and might be realized years after efficient quantum computers are commonly used.
 There are other benefits to classical communication, even if quantum communication infrastructure was readily available.
 First, due to the no-cloning theorem, quantum information cannot be re-sent.
-In the context of quantum money, data-loss is extremely problematic -- data loss means lost money.
+In the context of quantum money, data-loss is extremely problematic --- data loss means lost money.
 Quantum communication will naturally suffer more data-loss, at least initially.
 Second, for classical communication we can keep a record (and even a signed record) which helps with matters of dispute resolution, auditing and error-handling, whereas quantum communication cannot be logged.
 The same argument can be made for the banks themselves; classical banks could more easily keep records and be audited.